thunderBiscuit/blog/posts/replace-by-fee.md

 This RBF ability is useful because it allows a user to broadcast a transaction with very little mining fee (say this user is not in a hurry to see the payment go through), and then later on change their mind and "bump" up their fee in order to hasten the mining of the transaction.

 The feature has potential implications for the continuing development of a well liquid fee market, as participants can in theory "lowball" their fees and later on bump them up as needed, leading to better price discovery for fees.
-It is a fairly used feature—about [10% of transactions signal as _Opt-in-RBF_ enabled](https://transactionfee.info/charts/transactions-signaling-explicit-rbf/) (the variant this article will focus on)—and it is likely to continue being used in the future as block space becomes more and more compteted for.
+It is a fairly used feature—about [10% of bitcoin transactions signal as _Opt-in-RBF_ enabled](https://transactionfee.info/charts/transactions-signaling-explicit-rbf/) (the variant this article will focus on)—and it is likely to continue being used in the future as block space becomes more and more compteted for.

 ## Network Level